gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 In this exercise, we are trying to create SimPoints for a simple workload.
 The source code of the simple workload can be found in [materials/02-Using-gem5/09-sampling/01-simpoint/workload/simple_workload.c](../../materials/02-Using-gem5/09-sampling/01-simpoint/workload/simple_workload.c).
-It allocates an array of one thousand 64 bit elements, assigns each a number, then sums it all up with one thousand iterations.
+This simple workload allocates an array of one thousand 64 bit elements, assigns each a number, then sums it all up with one thousand iterations.
 We can expect the program behavior of this workload to be really repetitive.

 ---

 ## 01-simpoint

+The script [materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py](../../materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py) uses the `SimPoint` probe listener object that we introduced earlier to collect basic block information for this simple workload.
 The script [materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py](../../materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py) uses the `SimPoint` probe listener object that we introduced earlier to collect basic block information for this simple workload.
 It connects the ATOMIC CPU core to the `SimPoint` probe listener using